Darric-Lu/Restaurant_list/README.md

 - read the details of each restaurant
 - create the details of restaurant
 - edit the details of restaurant
-- delete the destails of restaurant
+- delete the details of restaurant
+- sort the restaurants by order
+- sort the restaurants by reverse order
+- sort the restaurants by category
+- sort the restaurants by location
+- prompt for delete restaurant
+- prompt for create restaurant
+- prompt for edit restaurant

 ### Details
 Click restaurant card to see details